robert780612/VRDL-HW3/README.md

 Set the configuration in the *config.py* (Model config, Dataset config...).
 You can find the detail explaination in this [website](https://detectron2.readthedocs.io/modules/config.html#config-references).

 ## Training
 To train models, run following commands.
-All training log and trained model are saved in "output" directory.
+All training log and trained model is saved in "output" directory.
 ```
 $ python train.py
 ```